MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 Often you will submit lower resolution images for the review process and higher quality images for the final submission.

 Caveats for the final submission: If they ask for 300 dpi or less, I'm still sending 600.
 If they don't specify an image format or resolution, I default to 600 dpi .tiff or .png.
-If they ask for a .ai or .eps file and you don't have access to Adobe Illustrator to create that, a plain .svg, or a .pdf will also work.
+If they ask for a .ai or .eps file and you don't have access to Adobe Illustrator to create that, a plain .svg, or a .pdf will also work because Illustrator can open and edit these formats too.

 ## 7. Licensing
 Can you cite your data?
 Are you allowed to publish it?

 More and more often, publishers are asking for proof of their ability to publish the data legally.
 This means that the data either need to be open licensed or you need a document giving you permission to use the data in a publication.
 You decide the license for the data you create.
 Where people typically get hung up is on data they download from the internet.
 When you do this, look for the data's license statement, readme file, or metadata to find the license and save that information alongside the data files.
-I'll put relevant license information, source, and date I downloaded it in a .txt file in the same folder with the data.
+I often put relevant license information, source, and date I downloaded it in a .txt file in the same folder with the data to ahve the information ready when I need it..

-Some journals are also asking who made the maps you include in your submission to avoid reproducing images that belong to someone else - i.e. maps you find online and want to use.
+Some journals want to know who made the maps you include in your submission to avoid reproducing images that belong to someone else - i.e. maps you find online and want to use.

 -----------------------------------------------------------------------------------------------